-The eligibility of Medicaid applicants is determined by the Division of Welfare and Supportive Services (DWSS).
+The eligibility of Medicaid applicants is determined by the DWSS.
 DWSS notifies the state's fiscal agent who enrolls the applicant.
 Letters are sent to the new recipients requiring them to select an MCO or an MCO will be automatically assigned.
 The MCO will be notified of the pregnant woman's choice by the State's fiscal agent.
 The MCO shall be responsible for all covered medically necessary obstetrical services and pregnancy related care commencing on the date of enrollment.